 When you're back:

-Areas around Vancouver, Ottawa, Toronto, Nova Scotia, Edmonton, & Winnepeg
+Areas around Vancouver Island, Calgary, Nova Scotia, Edmonton, & Winnepeg

 Your opportunity to travel will be once your placement finishes.
 Having been based in the great outdoors you might be ready to head to some of Canada’s big cities.
 Vancouver in the West hosts some of Canada’s best food including fresh caught seafood and culturally diverse dishes.
 Toronto in the East is a microcosm of global culture, a true melting pot with over 140 languages spoken.
 A visit to Montreal, with its cafes and vibrant food markets will get you in a European frame of mind.
 Once you’re done with city life, head back to nature and see if you can spot some whales off the coast of British Columbia!
 Whatever kind of travel experience you would like, you will not be disappointed in Canada.